Website content © No Water No Life®, LLC. All rights reserved.

 But water erosion was probably a far greater problem.
 The eroded ditches that I grew up with just tore up machinery and were difficult all year.
 You had to look at those scars every spring.
 Oh, it was terrible.
 All of a sudden though, when we stopped tilling, all the great soil didn’t go down the hill.
 Granted, we do have weather events that give us trouble.
 But most of the time, we save a lot of soil.
 And I really think we’re probably building soil.

-ALISON JONES: How does no-tilling and intact soil make a difference?
+NWNL: How does no-tilling and intact soil make a difference?

 Old tractor seat displayed in Ritzville WA